 A core pillar of Indigenous-led brands is sustainability, particularly when harvesting and sourcing ingredients.
 “My specific teachings are that we never purchase our medicines and we never sell our medicines – [I would never sell a smudge bundle or a braid of sweetgrass],” said Angus.
 “But what I do is process it and use pieces of that within a larger product, and that’s how I can ethically and sustainably share our traditions.”

 These principles extend to suppliers and partners that some Indigenous-led brands work with.
-Laura Whitaker, founder of Toronto-based wellness brand Wildcraft Care, said her team vets their suppliers to ensure their ingredients are not overharvested.
+Laura Whitaker, founder of Toronto-based wellness brand Wildcraft, said her team vets their suppliers to ensure their ingredients are not overharvested.
 She adds that it also helps that sustainability is the cornerstone for a lot of the retailers Wildcraft partners with, such as Whole Foods and Detox Market.

 Similarly, Satya Organic is driven by ethical and sustainable practices.
 “We just recently got B Corp certified,” said Patrice Mousseau, founder of the Vancouver-based skin-care brand best known for its eczema relief line.
 “This means that every single aspect of our supply chain – from the ingredients to the packaging to the shipping – has been reviewed and is coming from an ethical source.”

 Indigenous-led skin-care and beauty brands are also driven by community empowerment.
 Dr. Joseph, who participated in an Indigenous business accelerator a few years ago, said giving back was central to the business models in her program.
 In 2021, ‘Sḵwálwen collaborated with Satinflower Nurseries to start the Hiýáḿ Project.
-As part of the project, the skin-care company and nursery plant distribute thousands of native seeds to Indigenous lands.
+As part of the project, the skin-care company and plant nursery distribute thousands of native seeds to Indigenous lands.

 “We also have ceremony releases, which are smaller runs of specialty products that the sales from the product go to a different indigenous-owned organization each time,” said Dr. Joseph.
 In Squamish, the word ‘Hiýáḿ’ translates to ‘return home,’ which signifies welcoming Indigenous plants onto the land and emphasizes the importance of harvesting with care.